Exporting rudof as an MCP server

 You can combine all parameters as needed.

-For example, to run the MCP server on port 8080, accessible from any host, under the route rdf:
+For example, to run the MCP server with http-sse transport on port 8080 under the route rdf:

 Connecting with Claude Desktop (Example MCP Client)